patterns >

 Notions: Tapestry needle, stitch marker (optional).

 When choosing your sock size, you’ll need to make sure you’ve got measurements of your heel circumference and calf circumference (see resource link for measuring).
 The heel circumference will allow you to see if the cuff will fit over your heel.
 The calf circumference measures where you want the cuff to sit on your leg.
 If your heel circumference is 10 inches around, you’ll want to make sure your cuff is going to stretch to 10 inches so you can get it over your foot.
 The cuff has a lovely edging, but it’s not forgiving when it comes to stretch!
-This is why the cuff is done in a larger needle size from what you’ll use on the rest of the sock.
+This is why the cuff is done in a larger needle size than what you’ll use on the rest of the sock.
 If you choose to make the flower stitch a bit looser, it’ll give you a little more wiggle room.